viabledata/sgmr-service/README.md

 ### Running End to End tests (cypress tests)
 There are two ways to run cypress tests, using the cypress test runner or running cypress tests using the command line.
-(You will need both sGMR FE and API services running before triggering Cypress) By default tests run against local environment.
+(You will need both sGMR FE & API and ref-data-api services running before triggering Cypress) By default tests run against local environment.

 #### Running Cypress Test Runner